Skip to main content

 Isolated Handler Functions

 Handler functions are the functions you define in the manifest, they are called by AutoKitteh on new events.
-Handler function are regular Python functions, and you can debug them like you debug other Python code.
+Handler functions are regular Python functions, and you can debug them like you debug other Python code.

 If your handler function is using vars or secrets, you need to set the environment before importing the handler module.
 See Working with Secrets on how to name your environment variables.